 Lots happens during our almost two week stay here.
 One night around 2 a.m. a loud exsplosion jolts us awake.
 It’s one of those things you aren’t sure what you have heard or if it even happened until you see vehicles rushing past with lights flashing.
 Never did find out what that was.

 One afternoon rescue personnel came flying into the park quite near our campsite, and parked near the trail that runs along the canyon in the photo above.
 Someone had fallen along the trail (or off the trail!) and had to be rescued.

 On a lazy afternoon sitting outside in the shade I spot movement out of the corner of my eye.
-It’s been a VERY busy and crowded weekend here, but many have left this morning.
+It’s been a VERY busy and crowded weekend here, Labor Day, but many have left this morning.
 This guy becomes bold and is staring intently at a big diesel pusher.
 He eventually turns around, trotting back the way he came, taking a right at the stop sign, but I fear he has his sights on their dog and will probably come back.

 I tell the camp hosts.
 They say they will tell the ranger.
 They come back later and tell me there is nothing they can do.
 I tell them I know that, but maybe they would like to warn the residents so they can keep an eye on their dogs.
 They don’t.
 Certainly not like Arizona where coyotes in the neighborhood are a big deal.